Citrus County, Florida

-Citrus County is a county located on the west central coast of the U.S. state of Florida.
+Citrus County is a county located on the northwest central coast of the U.S. state of Florida.
 As of the 2020 census, the population was 153,843.
 Its county seat is Inverness, and its largest community is Homosassa Springs.
 Citrus County comprises the Homosassa Springs, Florida Metropolitan Statistical Area.

 History

 The area covered by present-day Citrus County is thought to have been first occupied at least 10,000 years ago.
 About 2,500 years ago, mound-building Native Americans settled in the area and built the complex that now forms the Crystal River Archeological Site.
 The site was occupied for about 2,000 years.
 Why the complex was abandoned is currently unknown.

 Citrus County was created in 1887.
 The Citrus County area was formerly part of Hernando County.
 It was named for the county's citrus groves.
 Citrus production declined dramatically after the "Big Freeze" of 1894-1895: today, citrus is grown on one large grove, Bellamy Grove; additionally, some residents have citrus trees on their personal property.

 After the Big Freeze the next major industry was phosphate mining, which continued until World War I. Planned industrial development surrounding the construction of the Cross Florida Barge Canal never came to fruition when the partially-built canal was terminated after environmental opposition.
 A later attempt to create a port (Port Citrus) from the portion of the canal that was completed resulted in no significant progress and the county voted in 2015 to scuttle the project.

 The original Citrus County seat was Mannfield (incorrectly spelled Mansfield or Mannsfeld in some sources).
 The county seat was later moved to Inverness; only a street and a pond remain of the original county seat town.

 The first library in Citrus County was founded in 1917 in Inverness.
 Other branches opened in Floral City in 1958, and Hernando in 1959, as well as the freestanding Crystal River and Homosassa Libraries.
 These libraries joined to create the Central Florida Library System in 1961.
 Beverly Hills Library opened in 1970 and joined the Central Florida Library System.
 A Special Library Taxing District was created by the voters in March 1984.
 In October 1987, the Citrus County Library System was established which allowed the county residents to administer their own system.

+Over 100 people and 50 pets were rescued after ten feet of storm surge hit the area during Hurricane Helene in September 2024.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 773 sqmi, of which 582 sqmi is land and 192 sqmi (24.8%) is water.
+It is considered to be part of the Nature Coast of Florida.

 There are a number of uninhabited and/or sparsely inhabited coastal islands that can be accessed via watercraft.
 While some of the Citrus County islands are state lands thus available for public use for recreational opportunities, many other Citrus County islands are private property and are either wholly or partially owned by private parties.